BMW 130 Valuation: 2 used car listings analysed

 Expensive

-For example, a newer model with low mileage or a premium version equipped with a high-performance engine generally demands a higher price than, for example, an older car without special equipment and with many kilometres behind it.
+For example, a newer model with low mileage or a premium version equipped with a high-performance engine generally demands a higher price than a car from an older model year, with higher mileage and no optional extras.

 The BMW 130 has an equipment variant called BMW 130 M Sport.

-Recommended alternatives to the BMW 130
+Favored alternatives for the BMW 130